Morning Stretch Routine

 - Hold this for 5 deep, even breaths.

 These two poses done together can increase the circulation of your spinal fluid.
 This will help lubricate the spine, stretch your back and torso, and gently massage the organs in the abdominal area.
 All of these are good to help you wake up and go into the rest of your day.

 - Push up from Child’s Pose onto all fours, the top of your feet flat, shoulders directly over your wrists, and hips directly over your knees.

 - As you inhale, drop your belly, letting your back arch but keeping your shoulders rolled back and down (this is Cow).
 Look slightly upward toward the ceiling.

-- As you exhale, press into your hands into the ground and round your upper back (this is Cat).
+- As you exhale, press your hands into the ground and round your upper back (this is Cat).

-- Continue moving, arching on your inhales and rounding on your exhales, repeating this for 5 breaths.
+- Continue moving, arching on your inhales, and rounding on your exhales, repeating this for 5 breaths.